 We see products in grocery stores or malls; we buy them; and we use them.
 But we don't know the complex chain of events that took place to get us these products.
 You, and in turn your students, will get a better understanding of the processes involved by investigating product life cycles.
 You’ll be reminded of the value of recycling.
 You’ll also discover an often-overlooked solution that prevents environmental problems, and is good for the well-being of individuals and society.

 Course includes six modules completed over a five-week period.
 During four of the five weeks you will develop a mini-unit.
 Materials introduced are interdisciplinary, classroom-ready and you can tie them to the Iowa Core in multiple disciplines such as literacy, science, social studies and mathematics.
 The course also addresses science standards (especially Human Impacts on Earth Systems, Natural Resources, and Defining Engineering Problems).
+Music, art and physical education/health teachers have successfully used the introduced materials and concepts in their classrooms as well.

-February/March 2020 Materials: course syllabus, schedule, rubrics.
+April 7-May 12, 2020 Materials: course syllabus, schedule, rubrics.
 (Scroll down the syllabus to see the schedule and rubrics.)

 To register, log into the AEA Learning Online.
 (You'll need to create an account if you don't have one.)